 Create a Plan and Stick to It

-Warehouse managers need a plan for empty pallets.
-OSHA standard 1926.25(a) reads, “During the course of construction, alteration, or repairs, form and scrap lumber with protruding nails, and all other debris, shall be kept cleared from work areas, passageways, and stairs, in and around buildings or other structures.”
+Managers in every industry need a plan for empty pallets.
+In the construction field, OSHA standard 1926.25(a) reads, “During the course of construction, alteration, or repairs, form and scrap lumber with protruding nails, and all other debris, shall be kept cleared from work areas, passageways, and stairs, in and around buildings or other structures.”

 Kiley, Brian.
 “How Should I Store Idle Pallets?”
 TheSilverLining.
 West Bend Mutual Insurance Company, 20 June 2014.
 Web.
 13 July 2017.